 Partnering with WICHE since 1955

-Christopher Cabaldon was first elected Mayor of West Sacramento in 1998 and is currently serving his ninth term.
-He is the first mayor elected directly by the voters of the city, after serving three terms on the city council.
-As Mayor, his local and regional leadership on school facilities, effective governance, universal preschool, research-based reform, and workforce/education alignment have resulted in both scholarly recognition and improved student outcomes.
-One of the nation’s leading mayors on education policy and best practices, he is chair of the Jobs, Education and Workforce standing committee at the U.S. Conference of Mayors.
+Christopher Cabaldon served as Mayor of West Sacramento from 1998 to December 2020, and was the first mayor elected directly by the voters of the city, after serving three terms on the city council.
+His local and regional leadership on school facilities, effective governance, universal preschool, research-based reform, and workforce/education alignment have resulted in both scholarly recognition and improved student outcomes.
 He is also president of The Linked Learning Alliance, a statewide coalition of education, industry, and community organizations dedicated to improving California’s high schools and preparing students for success in college, career, and life.
 Established in May 2008, the Linked Learning Alliance aims to build a collective voice and coordinate efforts to expand access to Linked Learning in California—an approach to high school that integrates rigorous academics with real-world learning opportunities in fields of engineering, health care, performing arts, law, and more.
 From 1997 to 2003, Cabaldon was vice chancellor of the California Community Colleges System.
 He earned his B.S. in environmental economics from UC Berkeley, in addition to a Master of Public Administration from CSU Sacramento.

 President, California State University, Stanislaus